How to Talk to Your Teenager About Bitcoin

 Why you should frame Bitcoin as a money conversation

 The word “crypto” carries baggage: FTX collapsed in November 2022, taking $8 billion in customer funds with it.2 Meme coins, influencer scams, rug pulls.
 Fair enough.
 Separate Bitcoin from the noise.
-Bitcoin was the first, has no company behind it, and has never been hacked in its 17+ years of operation.3
+Bitcoin was the first, has no company issuing it, and the base network has been remarkably resilient over 17+ years of operation.3

-Frame it as a money conversation, not a crypto conversation.
+Frame it as a money conversation.
+That changes the whole dynamic.
 Ask them: “If you saved $1,000 in a bank account right now, how much buying power would it have when you're 30?”
 At the Federal Reserve's 2% inflation target,4 the answer is about $730.
 At the actual average of 3%+ over the last few years, it's closer to $640.
 That's just the math.

 How to handle your teen's Bitcoin objections